 CONTRIVED PICTURES

 It’s early morning.
 I vacillate.
 Coffee or a glass of refreshing champagne?
-I have a sip of coffee and then go over to the bubbles.
-Five minutes into it I understand why I need the bubbles.
-I like to pay attention to what my ambivalence gives rise to, and since I couldn’t decide on the spot whether I wanted the one drink or the other, I was curious to see where it would lead to.
+I have a sip of coffee, read cards, and then go over to the bubbles.
+Five minutes into my fortune telling I understand why I need the bubbles.
+I like to pay attention to what my ambivalence gives rise to, and since I can’t decide on the spot whether I want the one drink or the other, I’m curious to see where it leads to.

-It led to selecting silver gelatin prints to fit into some mats I made out of hefty vintage cold pressed paper.
+It leads to selecting gelatin silver prints to fit into some mats I made out of hefty vintage cold pressed paper.
 I was pleased with myself.
 Ta da, I have ‘archival’ mats now…

 Silver gelatin print of my dog, Frigg, and the Buddha in the garden

-The more I went through the pile of photographs, the more I thought: ‘Actually, perfect pictures enervate me.
-When is the sky ever perfect, fixed in its contrivance, colored or monochrome to ‘perfection’?
+The more I go through the pile of photographs, the more I think: ‘actually, perfect pictures enervate me.
+When is the sky ever perfect, fixed in its contrivance, colored or monochrome to an idea of perfection?
 The sky is sublime, and the sublime is anything but perfect.’

 Whenever I entertain such thoughts, I think of my favorite masters.
 I have Yamamoto Masao at the very top of my list.
 There’s simply no other photographer that excites me as much as he does.